 Farewell to Johanna

-Johanna Lindsey moved from Maine to reside in Nashua, New Hampshire.
-It was there on October 27, 2019, that she passed away at age of 67 due to lung cancer.
-Lindsey left behind three sons, several grandchildren, and millions of readers who cherish her memory.
+Near the end of her life, Lindsey moved from Maine to reside in Nashua, New Hampshire.
+On October 27, 2019, she passed away at the age of 67 due to lung cancer.
+Lindsey left behind three sons, several grandchildren, and millions who cherish her memory.

 Are you a fan of Johanna Lindsey’s books?
 If so, what are your favorites?